Jaw Droppers: Dealing with Impacted Wisdom Teeth

 26 Apr, 2024

-Third molars or Wisdom Teeth that do not have enough space to come out fully and are buried under the gums or bone are called impacted wisdom teeth.
+Wisdom Teeth or third molars which lack sufficient space to emerge fully and are thus covered by either gums or bone are known as impacted wisdom teeth.
 They erupt during late adolescence or early adulthood.
 For many, these teeth come in without any issues.
 For others, they can grow at odd angles, erupt partially or not break through the gums at all.
-These mysterious little troublemakers hide in the corners of our mouths like rebellious teenagers at a family reunion.
-Nothing wise about these teeth!

 Mesial Impaction

 In this type of impaction, the wisdom tooth is angled towards the second molar, pressing against it.
-This type is most commonly seen in Singapore.
+Mesial impaction is one of the most common types of wisdom tooth impaction.

 Vertical Impaction